Roundup · Updated: August 2026

-Before you pick one, know the split that decides everything: some Reddit tools post for you, and some only alert and draft while you send.
+Before you pick one, know the split that decides everything: some Reddit tools post for you, and some only alert, score, and draft while you send.
 That difference is not cosmetic.
-After Reddit’s 2025-2026 crackdown on automated accounts, the auto-posters carry real ban risk and the alert-and-draft tools do not.
-This roundup names which camp each tool is in, with verified pricing and one honest pro and con each.
+This guide covers eight real tools for finding buyers on Reddit, not just tracking your brand name, with a comparison table, pricing verified in August 2026, and one honest pro and con for each — including EaseClaw, which is ours.

 Read this first

-“Reddit marketing tools” sounds like one category, but it is really two, and they sit on opposite sides of Reddit’s rules.
-Camp one automates the posting: it fires replies or DMs for you, sometimes from aged high-karma accounts you do not own.
-Camp two automates only the finding: it watches Reddit for buying signals, scores them, and drafts a reply, but a human reads it and presses send.
-Buying the wrong camp is how people lose accounts, so it is the first thing to get right.
+“Reddit monitoring tools” also sounds like one category, but it splits into two camps that sit on opposite sides of Reddit’s rules.
+One camp automates the posting: it fires replies or DMs for you, sometimes from aged high-karma accounts you do not own.
+The other camp automates only the finding: it watches Reddit for buying signals, scores them, and some draft a reply, but a human reads it and presses send.
+Buying the wrong camp is how people lose accounts, so it is the first thing to get right, and the rankings below are list positions, not a power ranking — the camp tag matters more than the number.

 The two camps, in plain terms